Environment

 Read MoreGood environmental policy requires understanding people

 A forest, coral reef, rangeland or any other ecosystem does not necessarily provide the same benefits to everyone.
-A healthy forest can link to community well-being in multiple ways, including through deep ancestral and spiritual connections to place, increasing groundwater recharge for drinking or providing lei materials and medicinal products.
+A healthy forest can link to society well-being in multiple ways, including through deep ancestral and spiritual connections to place, increasing groundwater recharge for drinking or providing lei materials and medicinal products.
 A recent study demonstrates that […]

 Read MoreCharging Higher User Fees to Tourists at Hawaii’s State Parks